 It is an honour to have Roma Piotrowska on the Jackson’s Open Painting Prize Judging panel.
-Now in its second year, The Jackson’s Open Painting Prize exists to recognise and appreciate original, 2-dimensional fine art works in any painting or drawing media.
+Now in its second year, The Jackson’s Open Painting Prize exists to recognise and appreciate original, 2-dimensional fine artworks in any painting or drawing media.

 Lisa: When did you first discover your love of art?

 Roma: I have always been interested in art.
-In my teenage years I was interested in art of the 20th century, especially experiments of the 1960s, early video art, body art and land art.
-Works by Nam June Paik, The Vienna Action Group and early Marina Abramović really triggered my imagination.
+In my teenage years, I was interested in art of the 20th century, especially experiments of the 1960s, early video art, body art and land art.
+Works by Nam June Paik, The Vienna Action Group and early Marina Abramović triggered my imagination.
 I wanted to be part of these exciting, challenging and rebellious things.
 I quickly realised that I would prefer working with art as a facilitator rather than an artist.
 That’s why I decided to study art history.
-I learned a lot about art from historic periods but I was most excited about contemporary art, so I started volunteering at Wyspa Institute of Art, a contemporary art gallery on the grounds of the former shipyard in Gdansk, Poland.
-It was a very experimental and well recognised gallery, nationally and internationally.
-Three years spent there were very formative for me and I really felt that I was part of something important artistically and politically.
+I learned a lot about art from historic periods but I was most excited about contemporary art, so I started volunteering at the Wyspa Institute of Art, a contemporary art gallery on the grounds of the former shipyard in Gdansk, Poland.
+It was a very experimental and well-recognised gallery, nationally and internationally.
+Three years spent there were very formative for me and I felt that I was part of something important artistically and politically.

 Lisa: What does your role at Ikon involve?

 Roma: I am an Exhibition Manager at Ikon.
 It means that I am responsible for organising exhibitions.
-I mostly deal with arranging loans, transport of artworks, production of catalogues and management of exhibitions budgets.
+I mostly deal with arranging loans, transport of artworks, production of catalogues and management of exhibition budgets.
 I also look after artists when they visit the gallery.
 Sometimes my role can also involve courier and research trips.

-Lisa: What pieces of art work have you most enjoyed working with last year?
+Lisa: What pieces of artwork have you most enjoyed working with last year?

 Lisa: What projects do you have to look forward to in 2017?

 Roma: Ikon’s programme is very exciting in 2017.
-We will be exhibiting a number of excellent artists including Oliver Beer, Jean Painlevé, Sheela Gowda, Sofia Hultén and Käthe Kollwitz among others.
+We will be exhibiting several excellent artists including Oliver Beer, Jean Painlevé, Sheela Gowda, Sofia Hultén and Käthe Kollwitz among others.
 The show I am the most looking forward to is of work by Thomas Bock (1790 – 1855).
-Bock was born in Birmingham and worked here as an engraver and miniature painter until 1823 when he was convicted of attempted abortion and sentenced to 14 years transportation to Australia.
+Bock was born in Birmingham and worked here as an engraver and miniature painter until 1823 when he was convicted of attempted abortion and sentenced to 14 years of transportation to Australia.
 He was pressed into service as an artist, with an output ranging from designs for banknotes to portraits of colonial worthies.
-His series of portraits of the last full-blooded generation of Tasmanian aboriginies is his most significant work.
+His series of portraits of the last full-blooded generation of Tasmanian aborigines is his most significant work.
 He was one of the most important artists working in Australia during the colonial years.
 The exhibition will bring Bock back to his native city, showing his work here for the first time.

 Lisa: What will you be looking for in the work submitted to the Jackson’s Open Painting Prize?